nguyenhongson1902/gcn-forward-propagation-mechanism/README.md

   <img src="./images/plot.png" />
 </p>

 From the plot above, it can be clearly seen that there are 2 major groups, where the left group consists of nodes 0, 1, 2, and the right group consists of nodes 3, 4, 5.
-We can infer that the GCNs **can already learn the feature representations even before training or backpropagation**.
+We can infer that the GCNs **can already learn the features representation even before training or backpropagation**.

 ## Key things to note in mind
 1. Basically, the term "convolution" in GCN and CNN are similar with regard to "weight sharing" mechanism.
-2. By adding an adjacency matrix **A** to the forward function of GCNs, it enables a node can learn from the features of its own neighboring nodes.
+2. By adding an adjacency matrix **A** to the forward function of GCNs, it enables a node to learn from the features of its own neighboring nodes.
 This mechanism is called message passing operation (information passing through the nodes in the graph).
 3. We normalized features using "renormalization trick" from the article Fast Approximate Spectral-based Graph Convolutional Networks.
 4. GCNs can learn features representation even before training.